 56 and 57 Fleet Street are home to the former Glasgow Herald offices, now used as office space for other companies.
 Here's what it looked like in 1927.
 It's the red colour that'll catch your eye first, but look up, and look closer — you'll see the Scottish flag and a lion carved into the building.

 This rustic-looking wine bar had long been a regular drinking post for the street's journalists, but is better-known for its outdated rules, insisting male customers wore suits and ties.
 Female customers were another issue altogether, being banished to the back room and banned from approaching the bar until journalist Anna Coote won a legal case in 1982.
-Hugh Cudlipp, the editor of the Daily Mirror, was among journalists banned from the premises for bad behaviour.
+Hugh Cudlipp, of the Daily Mirror, was among journalists banned from the premises for bad behaviour.

 The founding family sold the bar in 2015, but the Fleet Street outlet has kept its El Vino name.